hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/finish.md

 With these steps you have learned:

 - &#x2714; how to install OpenFaaS on Kubernetes,
-- &#x2714; how to interact with OpenFaaS from the command line and its portal,
+- &#x2714; how to interact with OpenFaaS from the command-line and its portal,
 - &#x2714; how functions are deployed and removed,
 - &#x2714; how functions are named, exposed, and invoked,
 - &#x2714; how functions are listed, inspected and monitored,